MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 font: serif
 title: "FED Talk!
 Episode 2: Material UI Theme"
 description: "In today’s episode we will styling all of the base UI elements by creating a MUI Theme, taking you from novice to pro!"
-date: 2021-04-28
+date: 2021-05-14
 author: Quintin Maseyk
 image: /img/fed-talk/s01e02/cover-ep2-740.png
-tags: [material ui, material ui theme, react, getting started with Material UI,scaffold your app]
+tags: [material ui, material ui theme, react, getting started with Material UI, scaffold your app]
 ---

 ![Front-End Development Talk: Episode 2 - Material UI Theme](/img/fed-talk/s01e02/cover-ep2-740.png)

-In today's episode we will step through how to implement a Theme Provider.
+In today's episode we will step through how to implement your applications theme using Material UI's Theme Provider.
 We will configure everything from:
 * Typography
 * Breakpoints
 * Colours